Saudi human rights defender Issa Al Hamid arbitrarily detained since September 2017

 Timeline

-May 1, 2020: MENA Rights Group refers case to the Secretary-General on intimidation and reprisals for cooperation with the UN in the field of human rights.
+May 1, 2020: MENA Rights Group refers case to the UN Secretary-General ahead of the preparation of the 2020 report on reprisals.

 November 21, 2019: The Working Group on Arbitrary Detention issues Opinion 71/2019, stating that Al Hamid is being detained arbitrarily and calling on the authorities to immediately release him.